SCECcode/CCA/README.md

 ## Support
 Support for CCA is provided by the Southern California Earthquake Center (SCEC) Research Computing Group.
-Users can report issues and feature requests using CVMHLABN's github-based issue tracking link below.
+Users can report issues and feature requests using CCA's github-based issue tracking link below.
 Developers will also respond to emails sent to the SCEC software contact listed below.
 1. [CCA Github Issue Tracker](https://github.com/SCECcode/CCA/issues)
 2. Email Contact: software@scec.usc.edu